Exact Null Controllability of Non-Autonomous Conformable Fractional Semi-Linear Systems with Nonlocal Conditions: Introduction

-The aim of this article is to explore the exact null controllability problem for the non-autonomous functional evolution system (\ref{eq:P}) with nonlocal conditions.
-We first establish a boundedness result for \( L_0^{-1} N_0^T \) as in \cite{dauer2004exact} and then analyze the exact null controllability of (\ref{eq:P}) using this result and the theory of linear evolution operators.
-Since the nonlocal condition here is a constant function within a small neighborhood \( U(t = \zeta; \delta) \), we do not require the function \( g \) in the nonlocal condition to satisfy either the compactness or Lipschitz conditions.
-Instead, it is continuous and fully determined on \( [\delta, t_2] \) for some small \( \delta > 0 \).
-Compactness or Lipschitz conditions for \( g \) are typically assumed in nearly all studies on nonlocal conditions; see, for example, \cite{ezzinbi2007existence,mahmudov2008approximate,fu2006existence,guo2004controllability}.
+This study is devoted to addressing the problem of exact null controllability for the non-autonomous functional evolution system described by (\ref{eq:P}) under nonlocal constraints.
+We begin by establishing a boundedness property of the operator \( L_\xi^{-1} N_\xi^{t_2} \), drawing on techniques from Dauer \cite{dauer2004exact}.
+This foundational result facilitates our subsequent analysis of the system's exact null controllability, employing the framework of linear evolution operator theory.
+Notably, the nonlocal condition considered here is defined as a constant function within a narrow interval \( U(t = \zeta; \delta) \).
+As such, we do not impose the usual compactness or Lipschitz assumptions on the function \( g \) involved in the nonlocal term.
+Instead, we assume that \( g \) is continuous and explicitly defined over the interval \( [\delta, a] \), where \( \delta > 0 \) is small.
+Such conditions are commonly replaced by compactness or Lipschitz constraints in much of the existing literature---see, e.g., \cite{ezzinbi2007existence,mahmudov2008approximate,fu2006existence,guo2004controllability}.

-This article is structured as follows: Section 2 We recall some fundamental definitions and results.
-Section 3 introduces relevant notations, concepts, hypotheses, and basic results about linear evolution operators and exact null controllability of Eq. (\ref{eq:P}).
-Finally, Section 4 presents an example to demonstrate the application of the obtained results.
+This paper is structured as follows: Section~\ref{sec:Preliminaries} provides essential definitions and foundational results.
+In Section~\ref{sec:Exact Null Controllability}, we introduce key notations, assumptions, and preliminary findings concerning linear evolution operators and the exact null controllability of equation~(\ref{eq:P}).
+Lastly, Section~\ref{sec:Application} illustrates the practical relevance of the theoretical results through a concrete example.